Once a hero, Oregon congressional candidate funds questioned

 Campaign finance laws prohibit candidates from self-dealing and from accepting illicit money from often opaque and less regulated world of political nonprofits.
 That includes a prohibition on candidates donating campaign cash to nonprofit groups they control, as well as a broader ban on accepting contributions from such groups, legal experts say.

-But years of lax campaign finance law enforcement has fostered an environment where many candidates are willing to challenge the long-established boundaries of what’s legal.
+But years of lax campaign finance law enforcement have fostered an environment where many candidates are willing to challenge the long-established boundaries of what’s legal.

 “You can’t do that,” said Adav Noti, a former lawyer for the Federal Election Commission who now works for the nonpartisan Campaign Legal Center in Washington.
 “There’s serious corruption potential.
 The law contemplates that.”

-Skarlatos’ campaign did not make him available for an interview, did not address the activities of the nonprofit and would not say if Skarlatos currently holds a role with the group.
+Skarlatos’ campaign did not make him available for an interview, did not address the activities of the nonprofit and would not say whether Skarlatos currently holds a role with the group.
 Campaign manager Ross Purgason said the transactions were “completely legal.”

 “Despite an attempt to smear Alek Skarlatos, who served in Afghanistan, he was never paid a dollar,” said Purgason.

-In 2015, Skarlotos, a member of the Oregon National Guard, gained a measure of fame when he helped disrupt an attack on a train bound for Paris by a heavily armed man who was a follower of the Islamic State.
+In 2015, Skarlotos, a member of the Oregon National Guard, gained a measure of fame when he helped disrupt an attack on a train bound for Paris by a heavily armed man who was a follower of the Islamic State group.
 Hailed as a hero, he appeared on “Dancing with the Stars,” visited the White House and was granted dual French citizenship.
 It also led to a role starring as himself in the Clint Eastwood movie “15:17 to Paris.”

-Once he turned to politics, his biography served as a cornerstone of his campaign against DeFazio, the chairman of the House transportation committee, who went on to beat Skarlatos by five percentage points in November 2020.
+Once he turned to politics, his biography served as a cornerstone of his campaign against DeFazio, the chairman of the House Transportation and Infrastructure Committee, who went on to beat Skarlatos by 5 percentage points in November 2020.

-He started the nonprofit the month after his loss, naming it 15:17 Trust — a reference to the train attack.
+Skarlatos started the nonprofit the month after his loss, naming it 15:17 Trust — a reference to the train attack.
 It was registered in Virginia, with his campaign treasurer also serving as the group’s treasurer, records show.

 “Our service men and women are special people — heroes — who have and will put their lives on the line for ours, and we owe it to them to make sure they’re taken care of,” Skarlatos said in a March 2021 fundraising email.
 “This is why I am proud to announce that I am officially launching the 15:17 Trust, a new 501(c) 4 non-profit organization dedicated to advocating on behalf of and supporting our veterans.”

 But the group has had a decidedly low profile.
 It has an active online fundraising page, but its website is offline.
 A Facebook page is “liked” by only nine people.
 Its Twitter account has zero followers and only one tweet from April, soliciting input for a survey on veterans’ concerns.
-A search of media databases show no instance of the group being mentioned in news stories.
+A search of media databases shows no instance of the group being mentioned in news stories.

 Federal candidates and officeholders are allowed to donate campaign funds to nonprofit groups.
-But they are prohibited from donating to nonprofits that they control.
+But they are prohibited from donating to nonprofits that they operate.
 Skarlatos’ campaign account gave $93,000 in February to his 15:17 Fund.

 The law is intended to prevent candidates from sidestepping a prohibition on the personal use of campaign funds by routing money to a separate group that they could then use to collect a salary or payments.